Hedy Lamarr: Wartime fundraiser

-After leaving MGM in 1945, Lamarr formed a production company with Jack Chertok and made the thriller The Strange Woman (1946).
-It went over budget and only made minor profits.
+Samson and Delilah and later films

-She and Chertok then made Dishonored Lady (1947), another thriller starring Lamarr, which also went over budget – but was not a commercial success.
-She tried a comedy with Robert Cummings, Let's Live a Little (1948).
+After the war, she starred in a comedy with Robert Cummings, Let's Live a Little (1948).

-Later films

 Lamarr enjoyed her biggest success playing Delilah against Victor Mature as the Biblical strongman in Cecil B. DeMille's Samson and Delilah, the highest-grossing film of 1950.
 The film won two Oscars.

 Lamarr returned to MGM for a film noir with John Hodiak, A Lady Without Passport (1950), which flopped.
 More popular were two pictures she made at Paramount, a Western with Ray Milland, Copper Canyon (1950), and a Bob Hope spy spoof, My Favorite Spy (1951).